Friday, March 1, 2013

-This panel will address the ways that the law can be used to address the myriad problems facing African-American communities, and our responsibilities as law students/members of the African-American community to help.
-Confirmed panelists include former Baltimore mayor Kurt Schmoke, Charles Hamilton Houston Research Director Susan Eaton, 22-year-old Stockton City Councilman Michael Tubbs, HLS Professor David Barron, and Atlanta City Attorney Cathy Hampton.
+This panel addressed the ways that the law can be used to address the myriad problems facing African-American communities, and our responsibilities as law students/members of the African-American community to help.
+Panelists included former Baltimore mayor Kurt Schmoke, Charles Hamilton Houston Research Director Susan Eaton, 22-year-old Stockton City Councilman Michael Tubbs, HLS Professor David Barron, and Atlanta City Attorney Cathy Hampton.
 Moderated by Professor Charles Ogletree.

 Political Action and Power: